Mweh/BootcampSwiftPhincon/akademik/week2-5/day1-20/netflixUIKit/README.md

 - [ ] Integrate CoreData or UserDefault for data storage.
 - [ ] Add reviewsVC inside
 - [ ] Add recommendationVC inside slidingtabs
+- [ ] A feature to push to other detailView when click the moviePoster inside detailView itself
-- [ ] Add download when doing longpress
+- [ ] Add a suggest when searching a movie
+- [ ] Add a feature that can show all list of items
+- [ ] Add a share button

 - ...